Regulatory Regimes Preventing the Infiltration of Organised Crime into Lawful Occupations and Industries

 Tabled in Parliament Date:

-In recent years, there’s been a growing recognition that organised crime groups use lawful occupations and industires as a cover for their illicit activities.
-So, in October 2014, the Commission was asked to examine and report on how new regulatory regimes might better prevent criminal organisations from infiltrating occupations and industries.
+In October 2014, the Commission was asked to examine and report on how regulation might stop organised crime from infiltrating occupations and industries.

-Regulatory regimes consist of the laws, regulations, policies and instruments that govern the entry into and conduct within a particular industry.
+Regulatory regimes are laws, regulations, policies and instruments that govern the entry into and conduct within an industry.
 They include licensing, registration requirements and fit-and-proper-person tests.

 The VLRC reviewed various lawful occupations and industries in Victoria and elsewhere: